-COLORTERM HAS
+COLORTERM HAS GOOD DISPLAY

 The major feature of COLORTERM is its screen display.
-It will show 21 lines of upper and lower case each of which is either 51 or 64 characters long.
+It will show 21 lines of upper and lower case each of which is either 51 or 64 characters

-The program (from Martin Consulting Ltd., 94 Macalester Bay, Winnipeg, Man., Canada, R3T 2X5 for \$34.95 U.S.) runs, for all practical purposes, in two modes - either as a dumb terminal (like VIDEOTEX) or as a smart terminal such as COLORCOM-E. The only difference is whether you call the advanced features into play or not.
+The program (from Martin Consulting Ltd., 94 Macalester Bay, Winnipeg, Man., Canada, R3T 2X5 for \$34.95 U.S.) runs, for all practical purposes, in two modes -- either as a dumb terminal (like VIDEOTEX) or as a smart terminal such as COLORCOM-E. The only difference is whether you call the advanced features into play or not.

-As to the display, it performs as advertised.
-And, for those who regularly use BBS's and the like which do not format to the 32 character screen, this can be a real bonus.
-However, we feel the letters-formed through the graphic screen of the CoCo-are not quite as fine as those in the TELEWRITER word processing program.
+As to the display, it performs as for those who advertised.
+And, regularly use BBS's and the like which do not format to the 32 character screen, this can be a real bonus.
+However, we feel the letters -- formed through the graphic screen of the CoCo -- are not quite as fine as those in the TELEWRITER word processing program.
 This may cause some problems in reading, but its not a big problem.

-As to the other features, there many and COLORTERM is a workmanlike program with several unique characteristics.
-As with many smart terminal programs, you can print out the contents of the memory buffer, set the parameters of each of the communications options (Baud Rate, Stop Bits, Parity, Etc.) you can flip back and forth between BASIC and the program.
+As to the other features, there many and COLORTERM is a workmanlike with several program unique characteristics.
+As with many smart terminal programs, you can print out the contents of the memory buffer, set the parameters of each of the communications options Rate, Stop Bits, Parity, Etc.) and you can flip back and forth between BASIC and the program.

-You can also save the memory buffer to tape for a later printout, flip the colors and, a very nice feature, ask for assistance from the program with the syntax of the commands.
+You can also save the memory buffer to tape for a later printout, flip the colors and, a very nice feature, ask for assistance from the of program with the syntax commands.
 You also have full screen control of the cursor.

-In addition, you are able to generate what author David Martin calls a "Macro Message."
+In addition, you are able generate what author David Martin calls a "Macro Message."
 This would be any message that you use often, such as a logon procedure.
 Typing only a couple of keys allows you to complete the logon sequence.

-You can also "jumble" your output to start sending in code if, for instance, you wished to store confidential files on a mainframe.
-Another code "unjumbles" the code when you want to use the files.
+You can also "jumble" your output to start sending in code if, for instance, you to wished store confidential files on mainframe.
+Another code "unjumbles" the when you want to use the files.